anubra266/choc-autocomplete/README.md

 A working code demo can be found [here](https://codesandbox.io/s/choc-ui-chakra-autocomplete-loading-tfc8jz)

+## Integration with Form Libraries

+It is relatively easy to integrate with form libaries such as `React Hook Form`, `Formik`, and others.
+Working examples can be found in the `demos` folder of this repo.
+See the [Contributing](#contribute) section of this doc on how to clone and set it up for testing.

+Does your favorite form library not have a working example?
+Submit a PR to get it added and help others using this library quickly get up and running.

 ## Autocomplete methods

 Assign a ref to the `AutoComplete` component and call the available methods with: